Changes in your appearance due to mouth and oropharyngeal cancer

 Going back to work, meeting new people or going to job interviews can all be difficult if you are trying to cope with changes to your appearance.

-If you have children you might worry that their friends will see you and whether that will affect your children.
-It is natural to worry about this, but remember people close to you will not think of you differently as a person.
+If you have children, you might worry that their friends will see you and whether that will affect your children.
+It is natural to worry about this but remember, people close to you will not think of you differently as a person.
 They will want to support you as much as they can, so let them know how you are feeling.
 Talking to them might make you feel more supported and less isolated.

 What you can do